 Then use the following command to create ISO image –

 Where if and of are Input file and output file respectively.

-How to Create an Iso file from existing bootable USB drive?
+How to Create an Iso file from an existing bootable USB drive

 Earlier Siba had posted on how to create USB bootable from an iso image.
 Similarly, it is possible to create an iso image from an existing bootable USB drive.